 Timeline of Significant Events in Indigenous Sea Country Management: 1975 to 2012 by Dermot Smyth.
 View PDF

-A third publication - National Indigenous Sea Country Management in Australia: Towards a National Framework is due to be published in May 2013.This was developed as a background document for the Workshop to both inform and stimulate workshop discussions.
-The paper addresses a number of key questions regarding the history, current status, and future of Indigenous sea country management.
+A third publication - National Indigenous Sea Country Management in Australia: Towards a National Framework will be published on this website at a later date.
+It will take as a starting point a background document that was prepared for the workshop to both inform and stimulate workshop discussions.
+The paper addressed a number of key questions regarding the history, current status, and future of Indigenous sea country management.
 The paper was drafted by Marjo Vierros (UNU-TKI), with input and oversight from the Project Steering Committee.

 During the workshop a number of statements were prepared and endorsed by the participants.
 These statements include the: